dranaivo/2d-objects-detection/license_plate_recognition/README.md

 ## Model

 The two-stage detector `Faster R-CNN` is used.
 Specifically, `torchvision` implementation : it's a pre-trained model on the **COCO** object detection dataset, and the model's head is trained from scratch.
+PYTORCH TUTORIAL

 ```python
 import torchvision